 - The Civil War (1990): Burns' first miniseries-style doc, covering the American Civil War in exhausting, often gruesome detail.
 A huge success that earned what was then the highest Nielsen ratings in PBS history.

-- Empire of the Air: The Men Who Made Radio (1991): The story of the development of radio, and the contentious relationship between the people who created it.
+- Empire of the Air: The Men Who Made Radio (1991): The story of the development of American radio broadcasting, and the contentious relationship between the people who created it.

 - Baseball (1994): His second miniseries-doc, exploring the history of Baseball from its origins to the early 1990s.